 - My Organization—All items in the portal organization that you can access appear on this tab.
 That means all items you own, all items shared with the public, and all items shared with the organization.

 - Living Atlas—By default, ArcGIS Enterprise portals access ArcGIS Living Atlas of the World content curated by Esri from ArcGIS Online.
-You can access that content from this tab.
+You can access that content from the Living Atlas tab.

-If your portal administrator has disabled access to this content, you will not see this tab.
+If your organization administrator has disabled access to this content, you will not see this tab.

 You can change how items appear on the different tabs in Content by choosing either a list, table, or grid view.
-You can filter the content on each tab by item type, creation date, last modified date, or sharing level to help find what you need.
+Filter the content on each tab by item type, creation date, last modified date, or sharing level to help find what you need.
 From each of these tabs, you can access the items' details pages.

 The site has a powerful search function that allows you to quickly find specific maps or apps you need for your work.
 The search results help you determine the usefulness of each item and find related items.
-It also allows you to open the item where you want, for example, to open a map in Map Viewer and ArcGIS Desktop.
+It also allows you to open the item where you want, for example, to open a map in Map Viewer or ArcGIS Pro.

 Get started using the portal